-- Accept or change the Java installation directory. - Click License Agreement to open the terms of the license.

-- Select the license agreement check box to accept the license terms. - Click Install Java.
+- Accept or change the Java installation directory. - Click License Agreement to open the terms of the license. - Select the license agreement check box to accept the license terms. - Click Install Java, and click OK in the pop-up window to confirm the installation.
 This might take several minutes. - 19.
 After you see the Successfully installed Java message in the Installation Result text box, click Next. - 20.
 When the Ready to Install dialog box opens giving a summary of the pending DiveLine installation, click Install.